Dhanush-Raj1/Ecommerce-Chatbot-Project/README.md

 <br>

 ## 🎯 Project Overview
-### 1. Data Collection:
+## 1. Data Collection

-- Using selenium the data collection process has been automated.
-- Data has been collected from amazon website.
-- Data has been collected on different categories such as:
+Implemented automated web scraping using Selenium to extract product information from Amazon Targeted diverse product categories including:

-    - Formal Shirts for men
+Formal Shirts for men
-    - Sarees for women
+Sarees for women
-    - Watches for men
+Watches for men

-- For each category the below details has been scraped:
+Extracted comprehensive product attributes:

-    - Brand name
+Brand name
-    - Product name
+Product name
-    - Rating
+Rating
-    - Rating counts
+Rating counts
-    - Selling Price
+Selling Price
-    - MRP (original price)
+MRP (original price)
-    - Offer percentage
+Offer percentage

-### 2. Data Cleaning and Preprocessing:
+2. Data Cleaning and Preprocessing

-- Once the data has been collected, it has been cleaned and preprocessed.
-- Luckily the data is not too messy, I had to handle missing values for ratings, ratings counts and a few other columns
-- Used mode to fill in the missing values
+Performed thorough data cleaning and preprocessing on the collected dataset Handled missing values in ratings, rating counts, and other relevant columns Applied mode imputation to ensure data integrity and completeness

-### 3. Vector Embedding:
+3. Vector Embedding

-- I used nvidia embedding model "nv-embedqa-mistral-7b-v2" to generate vector embeddings.
-- Accessed the embedding model through Langchain framework.
+Leveraged NVIDIA's state-of-the-art embedding model "nv-embedqa-mistral-7b-v2" for vector representation Selected this model based on its top performance on the MTEB leaderboard Implemented embedding generation through the LangChain framework for seamless integration

-### 4. Loading the embeddings to Pinecone vectorstore:
+4. Loading the Embeddings to Pinecone Vector Store

-- After the embeddings has been created, uploaded the embeddings into pinecone vector store.
-- First created a pinecone index and then loaded the embeddings to the pinecone index.
+Transferred generated embeddings to Pinecone, a purpose-built vector database for AI applications Created a dedicated Pinecone index using Python Populated the index with product embeddings to enable semantic search capabilities

-### 5. LLM model and prompt:
+5. LLM Model and Prompt Engineering

-- I used the "llama-3.3-70b-versatile" model through Groq using the langchain framework.
-- I chose groq since it increases the computing speed and response speed of an LLM significantly.
-- Created prompt for the llm with specific instructions and guidelines it optimize the model's response.
+Integrated "llama-3.3-70b-versatile" model via Groq through the LangChain framework Selected Groq for its significant enhancements in computational efficiency and response speed Developed optimized prompts with specific instructions and guidelines to maximize model performance

-### 6. Setting up RAG (retrieval augumented generation)
+6. Setting up RAG (Retrieval Augmented Generation)

-### 7. Creating document chain and retrieval chain
+Configured the Pinecone vector store as an efficient retriever Established a robust document chain after LLM and prompt configuration Implemented a comprehensive retrieval chain utilizing both the retriever and document chain Successfully deployed a fully functional RAG-based chatbot system

+7. Flask Web Application

+Developed a web interface using Flask framework Created an intuitive e-commerce website with integrated chatbot functionality using HTML and CSS Delivered a seamless user experience that simulates interaction with a customer service representative
 <br>

 # 🚀 Features